Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 The Americorps National Civilian Community Corps, or the NCCC, as I will refer to it in the rest of this article, is a volunteer program specifically designed for teens and young adults ages 18 to 24.
 The goal of the program is "to strengthen communities and develop leaders through team-based national and community service."
 It is the U.S. domestic partner to the Peace Corps, and it's similar to the Americorps Vista Volunteers program, but it's geared toward youth who may or may not have a college education.

 In fact, it is possible to join NCCC right out of high school, as long as a person is 18 years old when applying.
 This makes it the perfect plan for someone graduating from high school who is not sure what their next step should be.
 Or, if a person applies and does not have their high school diploma, they are still eligible for the NCCC and will have help getting their GED while serving.

-The program is a 10 month, full time, team based residential program for young men and women ages 18 through 24.
-Although it is volunteer based, there are benefits that go along with volunteering for this program, specifically:
+The program is a ten-month, full-time, team-based residential program for young men and women ages 18 through 24.
+Although it is volunteer-based, some benefits go along with volunteering for this program, specifically:

-* An end-of-the-program Segal Americorps Education Award of $5,550 to be used toward further education, which some colleges will match or at least give a partially match for those who have completed their 10 month commitment.
+- An end-of-the-program Segal Americorps Education Award of $5,550 to be used toward further education, which some colleges will match or at least partially match for those who have completed their ten-month commitment.